Tiago-0liveira/passwords-next-pg-prisma/README.md

 - Some more little things like FontAwesomeIcons and hashing things
 ### TODO:

 - [ ]: Rows can store links so they have images for each group
 - [ ]: Sort depending on sites or usernames
 - [ ]: Be able to store data like if i logged in with google auth
+- [ ]: Have a switch from old mode to new mode
+- [ ]: Old mode will be rows and new mode will be beautiful cards

 #### Dev -> [Tiago](https://github.com/Tiago-0liveira)